NSW Parliament passes legislation to change defamation laws

 - the relation to the performance of public functions,

-- whether if it was in the public interest to be published as soon as possible,
+- whether if it was in the public interest for publication as soon as possible,

 - whether the other side of the story was obtained, and